 The MAC header and the last field (FCS) constitute the minimal WUR frame format and are present in all WUR frames, including reserved types.

-A WUR frame that does not have a Frame Body field is referred to as a constant-length (CL) WUR frame.
-A WUR frame that has a Frame Body field is referred to as a variable-length (VL) WUR frame.
+A WUR frame that does not have a Frame Body field is referred to as a minimal-length (ML) WUR frame.
+A WUR frame that has a Frame Body field is referred to as a variable-length (VL) WUR frame.(#Ed)

-NOTE—A CL WUR frame can be sent to any WUR STA while a VL WUR frame can be sent only to a WUR STA that has declared support of its reception (see 9.4.2.263 (WUR Capabilities element)).
+NOTE—An ML WUR(#Ed) frame can be sent to any WUR STA while a VL WUR frame can be sent only to a WUR STA that has declared support of its reception.(#Ed)

 MAC header